cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

 .. data:: tri_to_quad_by_4_8_subdivision

+   *MeshLab filter name*: 'Tri to Quad by 4-8 Subdivision'

    .. raw:: html

       Convert a tri mesh into a quad mesh by applying a 4-8 subdivision scheme.It introduces less overhead than the plain Catmull-Clark Subdivision Surfaces(it adds only a single vertex for each triangle instead of four).<br> See: <br><b>4-8 Subdivision</b><br> <i>Luiz Velho, Denis Zorin </i><br>CAGD, volume 18, Issue 5, Pages 397-427. </p>

 .. data:: tri_to_quad_by_smart_triangle_pairing

+   *MeshLab filter name*: 'Tri to Quad by smart triangle pairing'

    .. raw:: html